-One of the main reasons why sugar wax has become so popular is that it uses natural ingredients without any additives and, in addition to helping you get rid of hair, it also promotes healthy skin.
-Even more, anyone who has tried this method can surely say that it is less painful than other hair removal methods, and it’s really cheap.
+One of the main reasons why sugar wax has become so popular is that it uses natural ingredients and, in addition to helping you get rid of hair, it also promotes healthy skin.
+Also, anyone who has tried this method can surely say that it’s less painful than other hair removal methods and it’s really cheap.

 How can I make sugar hair removal wax at home?

-Making sugar wax at home is a pretty simple process, and the best part about it is that it hardly takes any time.
-With the resulting wax, you can remove hair from your legs, armpits, eyebrows and even your delicate bikini area, which should be cared for very delicately given its sensitive nature.
+Making sugar wax at home is a pretty simple process.
+The best part about it is that it hardly takes any time.
+With the resulting wax, you can remove hair from your legs, armpits, eyebrows, and even your delicate bikini area.
+You should be careful on the latter given its sensitive nature.

-If you want to know whether or not your wax is ready, you should take a good look at the color; it will be perfect once it is slightly golden, but not dark in color.
+If you want to know whether or not your wax is ready, you should take a good look at the color.
+It will be perfect once it’s slightly golden, but not dark in color.
 If you boil it for too long, the sugar may burn.
-Once you’re sure that the paste is ready, let is set in a cool area, but not too cool, because it could get hard.
+Once you’re sure that the paste is ready, let it set in a cool area (not to cool because it could get hard).

-When you check on the paste and find it to have a sticky consistency, it would be ready to use.
+When your paste has a sticky consistency, it’s ready to use.

 How do I apply sugar wax?

 The final result will be nice, smooth, hairless skin.
-The more you practice this method, the better results you will obtain.
+The more you practice this method, the better results you’ll get.

-What are the benefits of making my own homemade hair removal wax?
+What are the benefits of making homemade hair removal wax?

-Although hair removal with bee wax is a well-known and effective technique, sugar-based hair removal offers you a number of benefits that bee wax hair removal does not.
+Although hair removal with bee wax is a well-known and effective technique, sugar-based hair removal offers has a lot of benefits that bee wax hair removal doesn’t:

-- Given that it is applied at room temperature, you don’t run the risk of burning yourself.
+- Given that it’s applied at room temperature, you don’t run the risk of burning yourself.

 - It doesn’t cause allergic reactions or irritation.